Exercise-9 (Effect of transactions on statement of cash flows – indirect method)

 The explanation of item number 6 is similar to that of item number 3.

-a.
-The net loss, depreciation expense and gain on sale of land would be reported in operating activities section as follows:
+(a).
+The net loss, depreciation expense, and gain on the sale of land would be reported in the operating activities section as follows:

 Note: The operating activities section illustrated above is only partial.
 It is based on the information available in item number 6.
-The net cash provided or used by operating activities would depend on other entries in the section.
+The net cash provided (or used) by operating activities would depend on all the items in this section.

 7. Investment in exchange of common stock:

-The investment in C&P for exchange of common stock does not involve in any inflow or outflow of cash.
-It is a significant non-cash investing and financing activity that should be reported either at the bottom of statement of cash flows as a foot note or as a separate note to the financial statements.
-Reporting at the bottom of statement of cash flows is illustrated below:
+The investment in C&P for the exchange of common stock does not involve any inflow or outflow of cash.
+It is a significant non-cash investing and financing activity that should be reported either at the bottom of the statement of cash flows as a footnote or as a separate note to the financial statements.
+The reporting at the bottom of the statement of cash flows is illustrated below:

 Click here to read more about the disclosure of non-cash investing and financing activities.